cyril-ui-developer/taskmanager/README.md

 # TodayTM
 ## About the project
-TodayTM is a minimal and simple task management application designed to help you efficiently manage all your daily tasks.
+TodayTM application project is a minimal and simple task management application designed to help you efficiently manage all your daily tasks.
 The motivation behind this project is to demonstrate how to build and deploy a minimal and simple full-stack cloud-native application using modern and trending technologies such as React, Golang, and Kubernetes/OpenShift.

 ## Setup the project
 #### Running the application using `docker compose up`